 The term “lifecycle” refers to the general pattern marketers see with customer engagement.
 Generally speaking, there are three main phases in which your email techniques should fit: acquisition, consideration, and excitement.
 During the acquisition phase, the customer signs up for the emails.
 During consideration, the customer will open “abandoned cart” emails.
 Finally comes the excitement email that includes happy news like package tracking or shipping notifications.

-If your emails aren’t playing into the lifecycle marketing strategy, you’re essentially throwing messages at the readers and seeing what sticks, which is hardly effective.
+If your emails aren’t playing into the lifecycle automation strategy, you’re essentially throwing messages at the readers and seeing what sticks, which is hardly effective.
 Personalize each email so it fits neatly into the buying strategy.
 This will get you optimal sales and help retain subscribers.

 The overarching goal of personalization